binapple/Ticket-To-Ride-Generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+It is important to note that this project is a simulation and uses a design inspired by the mechanics and concept of the Ticket to Ride board game.
+The rights to the original Ticket to Ride board game belong to their respective owners, and this project does not claim ownership or authorization to utilize any proprietary elements of the original game.

 As part of a bachelor thesis this project is implemented as a prototype.